 *Closed first Thursday.

 †Special Collections at PPLD is a FamilySearch affiliate library.
-Images restricted to Family History Centers will soon be accessible via the Special Collections computers PPLD has its own set of online genealogy resources, not the same as those offered by Family History Centers.
+Contractually limited record images (icons with camera and key) may be viewed at Family History Centers and Special Collections as an affiliate library.
+PPLD has its own set of online genealogy resources, not the same as those offered by Family History Centers.

 Snow Days: If inclement weather should cause District 12 (Cheyenne Mountain) or District 11 (Colorado Springs) to close, the Family History Center will also close.
 On days when a 2-hour delay is called by either of those school districts, the morning shift of the FHC will be closed (this applies to Tuesdays and Fridays only).

 Closed the week of Thanksgiving.
 Closed two weeks Christmas through New Year's Day.
 Closed for inclement weather according to local school district closings.